fsan110/Compsys303/README.md

 the pacemaker provides a VPace or APace.
 Green Led 0 and 1 turn high for VPace and APace respectively.

 ### Mode 2(SW0 is high)
-Run pacemaker.exe to open virtual heart.
+Run CS303-Heart.exe to open virtual heart.
 One can test pacemaker against three diseases.